Shamitha-2330/neoncorp-ctf/README.md

 🎮 Levels Overview with Hint
-Crack three levels of NeonCorp’s defenses, each hiding a flag to decode and submit.
+Crack three levels of NeonCorp’s defenses, each hiding a flag to decode and submit. 🌌

+Level
-Level Task
+Task
+Hint

 Level 1: The Outer Firewall
 Locate a forgotten storage area where NeonCorp stashes old data.
 Shadows of routine operations linger in the neon haze, unseen by the careless.

 Level 2: The Admin Portal
 Find a deeply buried control hub for NeonCorp’s operations.
 The path twists through layers of digital bureaucracy, versioned like a fading hologram.

 Level 3: The AI Vault
 Breach a fortified vault protecting NeonCorp’s core secrets.